-A recent study by PWC estimated that there will be 2.7 million job postings for data analyst and data science roles by 2020.
+A recent study by PWC estimated that there will be 2.7 million job postings for data analysts and data scientists by 2020.
 The study goes on to say that candidates must be “T-shaped,” which means they must not only have the analytical and technical skills, but also “soft skills such as communication, creativity, and teamwork.”

 Finding someone who has the ideal blend of right-brain and left-brain skills is not an easy task, which is one reason why data analysts are paid well.
 According to Glassdoor, the average salary for a data analyst is $84,000.
 Like all jobs, however, data analyst salaries vary by industry.
 Find out which industry pays the highest data analyst salary (and here’s information about freelance data analysis work).